 In any case, if you have contamination fears, you probably avoid touching many things, especially in public.
 This may keep you from going to certain places or participating in social outings.
 You probably wash or sanitize your hands frequently in order to feel clean.

-At Anxiety Solutions, We Use a Research-Proven Method That Successfully Treats ALL Forms of OCD
+At Anxiety Solutions of Denver, We Use a Research-Proven Method That Successfully Treats ALL Forms of OCD

 Even if OCD is ruining your life, we can help you:

 - Dramatically reduce feelings of anxiety and guilt.

 - Stop your compulsions.